kranzky/sesame-cli/README.md

 ---------------

 Your passwords are stored in a secure cave, guarded by a Jinn that will only grant access if the correct magic words are uttered.
+These words also known as a passphrase, or a sesame seed 😩

 To get started, install Sesame and create a new cave.
 Note that the `--echo` argument is used to display sensitive information such as the generated